newtextdoc1111/ComfyUI-Autocomplete-Plus/README.md

 ## Overview

 **ComfyUI-Autocomplete-Plus** is a custom node that provides multiple input assistance features for any text area in [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
-Currently, it mainly supports Currently, it supports Danbooru and e621 tags (e621 does not support some functions).
+Currently, it supports Danbooru and e621 tags (e621 does not support some functions).
 ## Features

 - **:zap:No setup required**: Automatically downloads CSV data optimized for Danbooru tags.